Nima Sensor Review

 Check Your Food

 Once your order arrives, visually inspect the food.
 If you are allergic to tomatoes, like me, check for tomato seeds, as this is the best way to tell if your dish has been contaminated.
 Many times, the wait staff will tell me they are bell peppers, but I know the difference between tomato seeds and bell pepper seeds.
-If you have a Nima gluten sensor, you can check a pea sized sample of your food and get results in a few minutes.
+If you have a Nima sensor, you can check a pea sized sample of your food and get results on whether or not your dish is contaminated in 3-4 minutes.
 Watch the video below to see how it works!

 Reader feedback: What’s your biggest pain point about eating out?